nuprl/codetrace/README.md

 Main interp and util code is in `codetrace/` toplevel.
 Experiments are organized in subdirectories.
 The REPL in each experiment subdirectory is `<exp_subdir>/main.ipynb`.
 Random notebooks in `notebooks/`.
 Note that only experiment subdir with `__init__.py` are up to date, all others deprecated.

-## TODO
+# TODO

-- fix renaming, especially python query
-- make renaming script (filtering) faster, eg. stop at 1tok
+large steering experiments
+- finalize py typeinf steering [X]
+- finalize ts typeinf steering []